hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214052v1-hypervl-an-efficient-and-dynamic-multimodal-large-language-model-for.md

 ---
 layout: default
-title: HyperVL: An Efficient and Dynamic Multimodal Large Language Model for Edge Devices
+title: "HyperVL: An Efficient and Dynamic Multimodal Large Language Model for Edge Devices"
 ---

 # HyperVL: An Efficient and Dynamic Multimodal Large Language Model for Edge Devices